corriedotdev/vr-modular-3d-gui/README.md

 This project contains fundemental design concepts for a modular 3D interface, a presentation format of the paper can be found on youtube [here](https://youtu.be/3NhJOPAUMCs)

+For a Quest Standalone build of some of the concepts download from the google drive repo [here](https://drive.google.com/file/d/1f1UChn_PTZ3-zaEyFtoxdKnl6UutDm4u/view?usp=sharing)

 This repo is to go alongside its paper counterpart which is published.

 * Modular James Web Telescope Viewer allowing for viewing the telescopes latest visuals in a cubemap enviornment.
 Showcasing the button panels and 3D slider